 If you love this recipe as much as I do, please consider leaving a 5-star review.

-- 2 tablespoons (1 oz, 28g) Grand Marnier or orange juice (optional)
+- 2 tablespoon Grand Marnier or orange juice (optional)

 - 1 tablespoon vanilla extract

-- 12 Shortcake Biscuits, baked and cooled to room temperature.
+- 12 each Shortcake Biscuits (baked and cooled to room temperature)

-- Slice the berries and place them in a large bowl, toss in ½ cup of the granulated sugar and the (optional) Grand Marnier or orange juice.
+- Slice 1 quart ripe strawberries and place them in a large bowl, toss in ½ cup of the granulated sugar and 2 tablespoon Grand Marnier or orange juice.
 Set the berries aside for at least 30-60 minutes to macerate.

-- Whip the cream with the remaining sugar and vanilla until soft peaks form.
+- Whip 16 oz heavy cream with 1/4 cup of sugar and vanilla until soft peaks form.

 - To serve, split open the shortcake biscuits.
 Top each biscuit with some berries and juice then top with a dollop of cream.